garfieldnate/Stanford-CS-168_Modern_Algorithmic_Toolbox/README.md

 # Stanford CS 168: Modern Algorithmic Toolbox

-My class assignments for http://web.stanford.edu/class/cs168/index.html.
+Class assignments with support code for http://web.stanford.edu/class/cs168/index.html.
+All of the assignments are under [`cs168/notebooks/`](./cs168/notebooks/).

 The notebooks sometimes refer to data stored in the `materials/` submodule, but that repo cannot be made public due to copyright (if you email me I can give you personal access).
 The materials are all still available on the internet in other locations.

 ## My goals for the course